 - Worthless stock, bad debt, reorganizations and deemed dividends

 - Employment tax and fringe benefits

 - Partnership and joint venture issues

-Paul is recognized as a leading tax controversy adviser in the International Tax Review Tax Controversy Leaders guide.
+Paul is recognized as a leading tax controversy adviser in the International Tax Review Tax Controversy Leaders guide and led the federal tax team that advised on a transaction named an “Impact Deal of the Year” by International Tax Review (ITR) at its 2021 Americas Tax Awards.
 He has authored several important works on US and international tax issues and is widely sought as a speaker and presenter at professional tax seminars and symposia.
 With the Tax Executives Institute, Paul organizes the annual Tax Controversy Seminar in Silicon Valley.
 In addition to sharing his knowledge at professional programs, he has taught international tax classes as an adjunct professor at the LLM level.
 Prior to joining Mayer Brown in 2003, Paul practiced in Washington DC and San Francisco with two other prominent international law firms.